 Entertainment Profile

 Cleveland Park is a residential and commercial neighborhood in Northwest Washington, D.C.
 Distinctive 19th century homes and art deco buildings have helped shape the aesthetic identity of Cleveland Park.
-Cleveland Park is located off of the red line and is situated near Rock Creek Park and the National Zoo.
-Cleveland Park has been designated part of the DC Inventory of Historic Places and “Historic” status is overseen by the Cleveland Park Historical Society.
-Notable businesses include: The Uptown Theater,’ Four Fields, Cleveland Park Bar & Grill, Two Amys, the Cleveland Park Library, Firehook Bakery, and Alero Restaurant.
-Cleveland Park has a population of around 14,985 with a median household income of $98,650 ranks in the top 15% wealthiest communities in America.
+Cleveland Park is located off of the metro’s red line and is situated near Rock Creek Park and the National Zoo.
+Cleveland Park has been designated as part of the DC Inventory of Historic Places and it’s “Historic” status is overseen by the Cleveland Park Historical Society.
+Notable businesses include: The Uptown Theater, Ireland’s Four Fields, Cleveland Park Bar & Grill, Two Amys, the Cleveland Park Library, Firehook Bakery, and Alero Restaurant.
+Cleveland Park has a population of around 14,985 with a median household income of $98,650.
+Cleveland Park ranks in the top 15% wealthiest communities in America.
 Only 9% of households have children, with an average household size of 2.0 persons.
 The median age is 41.2 years.
 32% of the residents are married, 49% are single, and 10% are divorced.
 It is a fairly active community and just under half the population uses public transportation.
 On average, residents live in Cleveland Park for 4 years and the community enjoys only a 14% average turnover rate.
 The residents are described as “artsy sophisticates,” “power singles,” and “corporate climbers.”
 Recently, Cleveland Park has suffered the closing of several small businesses.
 Residents and the city council have sited the weak economy, high rent, poor sidewalk quality, and a lack of parking as key reasons for these closings.
 Also notable, is the Cleveland Park ListServ which is considered one of the most vibrant and successful community ListServs in the nation.

 Communications Assessment/Situational Analysis